dekkerglen/CubeCobra/CONTRIBUTING.md

 # Community feedback / product ideas

 Feedback from the community is collected and synthesized into roadmap ideas in a shared document [here](https://www.notion.so/CubeCobra-community-feedback-142b06cd81994a61bd850fb5bc817cc8).
-To gain read/write access, PM 'DEKKARU' or 'emmett9001' on Discord.
+To gain read/write access, PM 'DEKKARU' on Discord.

-### Commit Message Style

-Please keep commit messages brief and informative.
-### Labeling Conventions for new issues

-Please apply either 'Bug' or 'Enhancement'.
-If the feature is small and easy, please add the 'Good First Issue' tag as well.